Nshmais/Linux-server/README.md

 URL: http://ec2-13-59-231-249.us-east-2.compute.amazonaws.com

 ## 🤖 Step by step process
 Create an instance in Amazon EC2.
-Log into Amazon EC2 instance with your IP adress and key if setup `$ ssh ubuntu@13.59.231.249`, now follow these steps to deploy your app to the server.
+Log into Amazon EC2 instance with your IP adress and key if setup `$ ssh ubuntu@ec2-13-59-231-249.us-east-2.compute.amazonaws.com -i amazon2.pem', now follow these steps to deploy your app to the server.

 ### 1. Update or Installed Packages
 In order to get newest versions of packages we have to preform the following tasks in order: